TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/README.md

 ### Sockets

-If you want to design your *powerstrip* completely yourself, and i.e. *3D print* your own housing, you can use sockets that can be latched into your housing.
+If you want to design your *powerstrip* entirely yourself (including i.e. a *3D printed* housing), use sockets that latch into the openings of your housing:

 <img src="images/6xsocket_wifi_proj_parts_socket_t.png" width="80%" height="80%" />

-Or, you use *DIN rail plugs* which can be slid onto a *aluminum DIN rail*.
+You can as well use *DIN rail plugs* which slide onto a *aluminum DIN rail*.
 This rail then can be safely screwed to the bottom of your housing.
+Since these sockets have a simple *round opening* and require no complex latching recesses in your housing, designing the housing is much easier:

 <img src="images/socket-din-1_illustration_t.png" width="20%" height="20%" />